Search Meter: a WordPress plugin

 Popular and Recent Searches

-The sm_list_popular_searches() template tag displays a list of the 5 most popular successful search terms on your blog during the last 30 days.
+The sm_list_popular_searches() template tag displays a list of the 5 most popular successful search terms on your site during the last 30 days.
 Each term is a hyperlink; readers can click the search term to show the results for that search.
 Here are some examples of using this template tag.

 sm_list_popular_searches()